Aztecs’ Five Suns Creation Myth And Prophecy

 The stone refers to the main elements of the Mexica cosmogony.
 The 25-ton monolith represents the fifth sun, or age, which began with the accession of King Itzcoatl (1427-1440).
 The central image depicts Tonatiuh, the Aztec sun god and principal deity during the fifth sun, and the Aztec cycle that relates to time and politics.
 Four icons - jaguar, wind, rain, and water - represent the four previous suns, or ages, when the world was repeatedly created and destroyed.
 Twenty signs belong to the 13 cycles in the 260-day Aztec ritual calendar.
 Two fire serpents encircle the mosaic, their heads face each other at the bottom and tails meet at the top.
 Image credit: AMNH

-Like many other ancient civilizations, the Aztecs saw time as a cyclical process and they were convinced that the world we live in, will eventually be destroyed, just like the previous worlds met their fate on this planet.
+Like many other ancient civilizations, the Aztecs saw time as a cyclical process.
+They were convinced that the world we live in, will eventually be destroyed, just like the previous worlds met their fate on this planet.

 Age Of The Fifth Sun

-The other suns (or creation attempts) - all failed, so it was logical to assume this world would also end due to massive earthquakes, according to the Aztec worldview.
+According to the Aztec worldview, the other suns (or creation attempts) all failed, so it was logical to assume this world would also end due to massive earthquakes.

 To nourish the sun by continuous rituals of human sacrifices was apparently the only way to delay the end of the fifth sun.